aimeeyen/Stock-Analysis/README.md

 ![2018 Timer](https://github.com/aimeeyen/stock-analysis/blob/main/Resource/Timer%202018%20Refactored%20Code.png)

 ## Summary
  - :x: Disadvantage: The process of refactoring code is very time consuming and requires series of trials and error experiements.
-Sometimes it may take days to come up with a better logic and downfall is during the process, one have no idea if the code will EVER work. it's like reinventing the wheels all over again. - :white_check_mark: Advantage: After the success of working code, the coder are able to furthur improve their skillset, the logic design of code, apply, implement and address the needs of its user.
+Sometimes it may take days to come up with a better logic and downfall is during the process, one have no idea if the code will EVER work. it's like reinventing the wheels all over again.

- - :x: Con:
- - :white_check_mark: Pro:
+ - :white_check_mark: Advantage: After the success of working code, the coder are able to furthur improve their skillset, the logic design of code, apply, implement and address the needs of its user.

+ - :x: Con: For me particularly, it tooked me days of researching, running around in fraustration in trying to get the code to compile.
+The process is quite excruciating :dizzy_face:.
+ - :white_check_mark: Pro: Again, coding is like fighting the war, you have no idea how it will end, during the process is unbearable, however when you come out winning, the feeling is amazing and a huge relief.
+It's like finally able to completed all sides of Rubiks cube!
+Much like the saying "No pain, no gain!" :sweat_smile: